- Education

 Learn how using synchronous and asynchronous video together is the key to success and the top five teaching strategies you can implement today to ace virtual learning.

-Asynchronous video refers to any video that is not live streamed and could be used for both one-way and two-way communication.
-These videos can be accessed multiple times, at any time.
+Asynchronous video refers to any video that is not live-streamed and can be used for both one-way and two-way communication.
+It can be accessed multiple times at any time.

 Types of asynchronous and synchronous communication